rgwood/Project-Santa-Cruz-Private-Preview/user-guides/general/troubleshooting_and_testing_tips.md

 ## Ear SoM and speech module troubleshooting

 - Access speech module logs:
-    - Connect to the devkit's Wi-Fi AP.
+    - If a Wi-Fi connection has not yet been set up through the [OOBE](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/getting_started/oobe.md), connect to the devkit's Wi-Fi AP.
     - SSH into the devkit with PuTTY.
     - In the PuTTY terminal, enter the following:
         ```console